kpheasey/cce-machine/README.md

 Crypto Currency Exchange Machine
 ===

+## Donate
+If you would like development to continue, we need some servers and a reason to keep going!
+Please feel free to donate:

+BTC: 12reewXZD6n6i1jdru6hAYuVaBeUmpEdxV

+## Setup
 After starting the application, sidekiq must be started.
 All tickers are processed with background tasks in sidekiq.  ```bundle exec sidekiq```

 Database must be PostgreSQL because of the notifications.